-Try to avoid eating too many fats, as well.
-There’s not much point doing extra exercise to burn fat if you’re still eating a high-fat diet, so ditch junk food high in saturated fats.
+Try to avoid eating too many unhealthy fats, as well.
+There’s not much point in doing extra exercise to burn fat if you’re still eating a high-fat diet, so ditch junk food high in saturated fats.
 Go for avocadoes, eggs, and other foods that contain healthy fats instead.

 Don’t just take our word for it.
 One study we read emphasised “the crucial importance of low-fat eating if exercise is to have an optimal impact on fat stores” (4).

-It’s the same time-tested combination that will help you to achieve skinny arms: a safe caloric deficit, a healthy diet, and the right exercise routine.
+It’s the same time-tested combination that will help you to trim your arms: a safe caloric deficit, a healthy diet, and the right exercise routine.